-There may be several health care providers involved in your care including a hematologist/oncologist, nurse, nurse navigator, oncology social worker and pharmacist.
+There may be several health care providers involved in your care.
+These can include a hematologist/oncologist, nurse, nurse navigator, oncology social worker, and pharmacist.
 Each of these professionals can help guide you to information and resources that may help you both during and after your treatment.
-If you do not meet these professionals upfront, ask your doctor how you might arrange an appointment with them.
-In addition, you may want to contact your insurance carrier to ask for a case manager to be assigned to you to assist in managing your treatment coverage options.
+If you do not meet these professionals upfront, ask your doctor how you can arrange an appointment with them.
+You may also want to ask your insurance carrier to ask for a case manager to be assigned to you to help you manage your treatment coverage options.

 There are several approaches to treatment depending on your PV diagnosis and its progression.
-There are various drugs used in the treatment of PV, and many of them have very different approaches to slowing the disease process and/or controlling the effects of the disease.
-With any drugs, side effects may occur.
-Your doctor or nurse should review these and what you can expect from the drug before initiating the medication.
+There are various drugs used in the treatment of PV.
+Many of them have very different ways of slowing the disease process and/ or controlling the effects of the disease.